murshidalam7474/VoiceEnabledTaskTracker-Assignment-Aerchain/README.md

 - There is **no mandatory seed data**; the app starts with an empty `Task` table.
 - The committed Prisma migration in `backend/prisma/migrations/20251203154651_init/` is used by Prisma to create the database schema.
 - Running `npx prisma migrate dev --name init` (or simply `npx prisma migrate dev` after pulling the code) will apply these migrations and create all required tables and enums.
-- You can optionally add your own seed script later (e.g., `prisma/seed.js`) if you want demo data; none is required to run the app.

 ## 📚 Tech Stack